Esso Logo

 The Esso branding was introduced by Standard Oil of New Jersey in 1926 to promote its products.
 In 1972, after Standard Oil of New Jersey acquired Humble Oil, the Exxon brand name appeared on the American market.
 However, the Esso name remains popular in many other countries.

 A dominant player in the international arena, Esso operates in more than 100 countries, offering a wide range of products from gasoline and diesel to lubricants and petrochemicals.
-Esso’s ubiquitous global presence has cemented its status as one of the most recognized and respected names in the industry.
+Esso’s ubiquitous global presence has cemented its status as one of the industry’s most recognized and respected names.

-The unprecedented Supreme Court decision in 1911 to break up Standard Oil’s formidable monopoly into 34 separate entities inevitably changed the American corporate scenario.
+The unprecedented Supreme Court decision 1911 to break Standard Oil’s formidable monopoly into 34 separate entities inevitably changed the American corporate scenario.

 The introduction of the Esso brand name by Standard Oil of New Jersey in 1926 brought about a significant change in the industry.